rest-for-physics/framework/CONTRIBUTING.md

 git commit -m "I added a new method that provides the energies of gamma transfer in a biasing volume.
 The new method should receive 3 parameters as input ... and it will return a value in the specified energy range."
 ```

-The following commit message contains the following errors
+The above-mentioned commit message contains the following mistakes:

 - It does not contain the name of the `class`, neither the `method`.
 - It is `not concise`.
 The explanations should be included inside the code together the documentation of the method.